 Finally, having a theory for what makes you unique is one of the most important elements of any brand-building exercise, since it will make sure that you’re doing something that has the chance to stand out.
 In other words, it will protect you from being too boring or conventional.

 That said, it still might be a little vague how to actually turn this stuff into a coherent brand, so we’ve created a step-by-step list for you below.
-If you’d like to work through these activities with the help of a Soundfly Mentor, sign up for the Headliners Club and get feedback and personalized support as you go.
+If you’d like to work through these activities with the help of a Soundfly Mentor, you can get personalized feedback and support as you go.

 Step 1: Find 3-5 other artists you admire and define their brands.